Xiang Jingyu: Revolutionary

 In 1921, part-time students were expelled from France due to a petition for rights of study and living.
 Xiang Jingyu went back to China in the same year.
-In February 1922, Xiang Jingyu was accepted by Chinese Communist Party and became one of the earliest female party members.
-In July, she was elected as the first female member of the CCP Central Committee and became the first director of the party Women's Bureau.
-She tried to forge links with female laborers, especially in the silk industry.
-Xiang Jingyu wrote a number of articles to elaborate Chinese women’s problems.
-In these articles, she called for Chinese women to unite and fight for liberation.
+In early 1922, Xiang Jingyu was accepted by Chinese Communist Party (CCP) and became one of the earliest female party members.
+At the Party's 2nd National Congress in July 1922, Xiang was appointed to lead the Party's women's movement.
+Xiang viewed women laborers as the primary force to achieve a revolution for women in China.